amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

   route: true                               # Optional: If defined and set to true, the Operator will create a Route to enable access to the console
 ```

-### Example: Deploying AquaCsp with split external database
+### Example: Deploying Aqua Enterprise with a split external database

-Here is an example of deployment that use external databases with split DB:
 ```yaml
 ---
 apiVersion: operator.aquasec.com/v1alpha1